Minnesota whist: Order of play

-Taking Tricks
+Taking tricks

 The person who leads lays down a card from his/her hand.
 Everyone must follow suit if they can.
 If a player cannot, he lays down any other card.
-Highest card of the lead suit takes the trick.
+The highest card of the lead suit takes the trick.
 Whoever takes the trick leads the next one.
-Each team pools their tricks, so only one player from each team needs to collect the winning tricks.
+Every team pools their tricks, so only one player from each team needs to collect the winning tricks.
 Play continues until all cards are gone.
-Dealer moves one to the left.
+The dealer moves one to the left.

 Scoring

 If the goal is to lose tricks, the team gets a point for every trick under 7 total.
 If the goal is to win tricks, the team gets a point for every trick over 6 total if the team granded, or 2 points for every trick over 6 total if the opposing team granded.

 The game continues until one team reaches a pre-designated point total, typically 13.